supertestnet/spacechain-launcher/README.md

 # Why did you make a thing that burns bitcoins if you don't recommend it?

-Because I can't help myself.
+Lack of self control.
 When I originally heard about spacechains I was like, "Burn bitcoins?
-That's a dumb idea," and then in my head I started listing reasons why it's dumb, and then I thought, "How would you even *do* that?" and then I thought for a few minutes and realized, "Oh, I think I see how you could probably do it," and then I was stuck, I had to try it and see if it would work.
+That's a dumb idea," and then I started thinking up reasons why it's dumb, and then I wondered, "How would you even *do* that?" so I considered it a few minutes and realized how it might be done, and then I was stuck.
+I had to try it and see if it would work.
 And it does work, but that doesn't make it a good idea.

 # I oppose this because it burns bitcoins